Angelina Jolie Returns To Her Career In Hollywood Amid Shiloh Jolie-Pitt Rumors

 “Shiloh is the one for whom divorce is the hardest to manage, she’s very fond of her dad and she’s angry with her mom, who keeps them separate,” a source told OK!
 Magazine, via a report by The Silver Times on July 24.

-Angelina Jolie and Brad Pitt also share five other children, including 15-year-old Maddox, 13-year-old Pax, 12-year-old Zahara, and nine-year-old twins Vivienne and Knox.
+Angelina Jolie and Brad Pitt also share five other children, including 15-year-old Maddox, 13-year-old Pax, 12-year-old Zahara, and nine-year-old twins, Vivienne and Knox.

 In response to OK!
-Magazine‘s report, The Silver Times suggested the report was likely false and claimed Shiloh was enjoying regular visits with he father.
+Magazine‘s report, The Silver Times suggested the report was likely false and claimed Shiloh was enjoying regular visits with her father.
 They also noted that Angelina Jolie and Brad Pitt were getting along better and better.

-Angelina Jolie filed for divorce from Brad Pitt in September of last year and a short time later, rumors began swirling in regard to possible child abuse.
-However, after Pitt was cleared off all charges against him, he was able to begin spending moire time with his kids.
+Angelina Jolie filed for divorce from Brad Pitt in September of last year, and a short time later, rumors began swirling regarding to possible child abuse.
+However, after Pitt was cleared of all the charges against him, he was able to begin spending more time with his kids.

 Since Angelina Jolie’s split from Brad Pitt, she and her children have been seen out in Los Angeles regularly while Pitt hasn’t yet been seen with the children in public at all.